Risk factors for breast cancer: Benzene

 Benzene is a petrochemical solvent.
 Benzene exposure mostly originates from air pollution resulting from industrial burning, exhaust and gas fumes, as well as cigarette smoke.
 Petroleum, its distillates such as gasoline, auto and truck exhausts also contain benzene.
-The International Agency for Research on Cancer and the National Toxicology Program have labeled benzene as a definite human carcinogen.
+The International Agency for Research on Cancer and the American National Toxicology Program have labeled benzene as a definite human carcinogen.
 Multiple studies point to a correlation between benzene exposure and breast cancer risk.
 Laboratory studies on mice have shown that a high level of benzene exposure can lead to mammary cancer.

 DDT

-Although the pesticide DDT was banned over 20 years ago, studies have shown that there are still trace amounts found in certain agricultural products, as well as in human and animal milk.
+Although the pesticide DDT was banned in the United States in the 1970s, studies have shown that there are still trace amounts found in certain agricultural products, as well as in human and animal milk.
 While individual studies have come to conflicting conclusions, the most recent reviews of all the evidence conclude that exposure to DDT before puberty increases the risk of breast cancer later in life.

 Ethylene oxide

 Ethylene oxide is a chemical that can be found in some personal care products, mainly in the form of fragrance.
 It is also used for the sterilization of various medical objects.
-The National Toxicology Program has labeled ethylene oxide as a definite human and animal carcinogen.
-A study done by the National Institute for Occupational Safety and Health including 7,576 women found a direct correlation between breast cancer rates and exposure to ethylene oxide during medical sterilization processes.
+The US National Toxicology Program has labeled ethylene oxide as a definite human and animal carcinogen.
+A study done by the US National Institute for Occupational Safety and Health, including 7,576 women, found a direct correlation between breast cancer rates and exposure to ethylene oxide during medical sterilization processes.
 Also, human breast cells put into contact with small amounts of ethylene oxide in a laboratory can lead to DNA damage of the breast tissue.

 Polycyclic aromatic hydrocarbons

-Polycyclic aromatic hydrocarbons are chemical products of combustion from coal burners, fuel, cigarette smoke, and various other sources.
-PAH's are often found in the air and are breathed into the body.
-PAH's bioaccumulate easily and can copy the estrogen hormone.
-PAH's can also be genotoxic, meaning they have the ability to harm DNA.
+Polycyclic aromatic hydrocarbons (PAHs) are chemical products of combustion from coal burners, fuel, cigarette smoke, and various other sources.
+PAHs are often found in the air and are breathed into the body.
+PAHs bioaccumulate easily and can copy the estrogen hormone.
+PAHs can also be genotoxic, meaning they have the ability to harm DNA.